giuseppeLeggero/social-feed/README.md

 </script>
 ```

-When you run the plugin, make sure that you have your **webserver running**

 If you want to change the layout of the feed, you can do it in the **template.html** file.

 Also you can simply create template as a string and pass it as template_html parameter.
 If you don't need to show the feed from all the supported social networks, put the credentials only for those you need.